modernben/forge-docs/1.0/servers/providers.md

 During the creation process, you may customize the SSH Port that is used (defaulted to `22`).

-If you need to whitelist the Forge IP addresses, you can find them [here](/1.0/introduction.html#forge-ip-addresses).
+If you need to add the Forge IP addresses to an allow list, you can find them [here](/1.0/introduction.html#forge-ip-addresses).